Pinal County Police Struggle To Remove ‘Hail Hitler’ Message From Hacked Highway Sign

 — Ya'akov Litman (@FreethinkRabbi) April 30, 2018

-At least two drivers took a picture of the sign reading “Hail Hitler”.
+At least two drivers took a picture of the sign reading “Hail Hitler.”
 Tiffany King snapped a picture when it was still dark outside.
 Later, Michelle Foor took a picture of the sign as well, and by this time, it was daylight.
 The differing times of day the pictures were snapped reveal several hours went by before police covered up the sign.

 Hackers Write 'Hail Hitler' On Highway Sign https://t.co/3T8oTEcyJ0, KKK, and aLL White Supremacist feel untouchable Since TrumP…Hotep…